ZCHAnalytics/AWS_Python_data-centralisation/README.md

 # Project Programming Language, Environment and Packages
 The project starts on Python 3.12.0, employing object-oriented programming (OOP) principles.
 Key Python packages include:
 - PyYAML: facilitating secure storage of credentials outside of hard code.
-- SQLAlchemy: a SQL toolkit and ORM library for secure databse connections.
+- SQLAlchemy: a SQL toolkit and ORM library for secure database connections.
 - Pandas: data manipulation and analysis library used for efficient data manipulation.
 - Boto3: the AWS SDK that helps extract project data from AWS S3 buckets.
-- Regular Expressions (re): Applied for pattern matchingm and was particularly useful for manipulate card number values.
+- Regular Expressions (re): Applied for pattern matching and was particularly useful for standardising card number values.
 - Requests: a popular HTTP library for making secure HTTP requests.
 - Tabula: a Python library for extracting tables from PDFs into pandas DataFrames.